eclipse-kura/kura/docs/connect-field-devices/xdk-driver.md

 The Virtual XDK application user guide contains all the information regarding the XDK110 UUIDs and data formats [here](http://xdk.bosch-connectivity.com/xdk_docs/html/_x_d_k__v_i_r_t_u_a_l__x_d_k__a_p_p__u_s_e_r__g_u_i_d_e.html).

-!!! warning
+!!! info
-    To switch between quaternion and sensor representation, the XDK110 needs to be instructed using the 55b741d5-7ada-11e4-82f8-0800200c9a66 UUID.
+    To switch between quaternion and sensor representation, the XDK110 needs to be instructed using the `55b741d5-7ada-11e4-82f8-0800200c9a66` UUID.
 Set it to `0x01` to enable Quaternions.

 If quaternion representation is enabled, the data format is as follows: